teracow/googliser/README.md

 `--exclude-words [STRING]`
 A comma separated list (without spaces) of words that you want to exclude from the search.

-`-f [INTEGER]` or `--failures [INTEGER]`
-How many download failures before exiting?
-Default is 32.
-Enter 0 for unlimited (this can potentially try to download every result, so only use this if you've previously had a lot of failures).

 `--format [PRESET]`
 Only download images encoded in this file format.
 Preset values are: